ManailaRobert/RPGGame/README.md

 # RPGGame
-# !!!
-First project
 This is a C# game made in vs studio.
-As interface it has forms.
+The interface was made with windows forms.

 ~What you can do in the game
--Beat 2 types of mobs: Goblins and Orcs
+-Beat 2 types of mobs: Goblins and Orcs (Not Implemented)
--Beat 1 boss: Orc King
+-Beat 1 boss: Orc King (Not implemented)
 -Buy items
 -Grow your caracter